Red Devils Blog

 Mainoo celebrating scoring against Lyon

 Despite having started a process to find a replacement for ten Hag before the FA Cup final, INEOS decided not to go against fan sentiment, and retained ten Hag as manager.
 Given that ten Hag would be entering the final year of his contract, as a sign of support, Manchester United triggered the year-long extension clause in his contract, which would now keep him at the club until the summer of 2026.
 Prior to this decision, they had made contact with with several high-profile managers, including Thomas Tuchel and Roberto de Zerbi.
 It ultimately transpired that Tuchel was not interested in the job after meeting with the club’s hierarchy, whilst de Zerbi’s wage demands were considered excessive.
-The club had also considered the highly-rated Sporting CP manager Ruben Amorim.
+The club had also considered the highly-rated Sporting CP manager Ruben Amorim, but had concerns about his three-in-the-back system’s suitability to the Premier League and United’s squad.

 However, academy graduate Scott McTominay was sold to Napoli in order to raise funds, with ten Hag reportedly unhappy with the sale.
 McTominay would subsequently go on to win the Serie A title with Napoli that season, and be nominated for the Ballon d’Or.